 - much lower in fat than beef

-Yes, I know, venison can be intimidating.
-Really, any game meat can be, especially if you’ve never tried it.
-Believe me, I was in your shoes for a LONG time.
+Yes, I know, venison can be intimidating, and I wouldn’t even consider trying it for a LONG time.
 As a matter of fact, the first time I cooked venison to test for my Venison Cheeseburgers I closed my eyes and took a deep breath before the first bite.
 But I’m so glad I took that leap.

 I was never a fan of stuffing as a kid.
 I am a huge texture eater, and stuffing on the holiday table just never looked appetizing to me.
-And I was also that kid…none of my food could touch each other, or I wouldn’t eat it.
-As a matter of fact, I still plate my food that way, but now it’s just out of habit.
-I am also much better about stuffing, and enjoy it occasionally.
-I have yet to take on the challenge of making my own stuffing, so I rely on the stuff in the box.
-The problem is, when I do Thanksgiving at home I only use a little bit of the box, and am never quite sure what to do with the rest.
+I’ll eat it occasionally now, but it still has to be prepared just right.
+When I do Thanksgiving at home I just buy the box, but I only use a little of it, and never know what to do with the rest.

 In the spirit of the holiday season, I wanted to create an appetizer that combined the flavors of the season, gave me a new way to prepare venison, and used stuffing mix.
 And that’s how Venison Stuffing Balls were born